alephium/www/README.md

 npx decap-server
 ```

-The CMS is now runnign at http://localhost:8000/admin/
+The CMS is now running at http://localhost:8000/admin/